 Alkanet root, helps with skin issues like eczema and ring worm and also has anti ageing properties.
 It relives itching and skin rashes, It can also be used in skin cleansing products.

-The colour of the rice barn oil after just a week of two tiny root infusion is just sooo beautiful!
-I ♥ed it so very much.
-This recipe makes 300grams of cream.
+The colour of the rice barn oil after just a week of two tiny root infusions is just so beautiful!
+I ♥ed it.

 The Recipe